Azure/azure-quickstart-templates/201-logic-app-b2b-disaster-recovery-replication/README.md

 ### AS2 DR Logic App ###
 - MIC content is created on AS2 encode when AS2 agreement is configured for MDN.
 On successful encode, MIC content is created which is replicated to secondary Integration Account by the DR Logic App.
 Send a test message to the pre-requisite Logic App.
 - The replication Logic App will trigger every 1 minute by default.
-If the test message you sent was less than a minutes ago, you may click 'Run Trigger' 'When_a_MIC_values_is_created' to generate an immediate run.
+If the test message you sent was less than a minute ago, you may click 'Run Trigger' 'When_a_MIC_values_is_created' to generate an immediate run.
 The logic app run will contain the replication of all the MIC values that was created in the 1 minute window since previous trigger run.
 - You can look into the run history and input/output for each action for these logic apps for replication results.
 - To perform a disaster recovery:
   - Disable the Logic Apps performing AS2 Encode-Decode operations and the MIC Replication Logic App (if present) on the primary site.